 P.I.
 Nixon Medical Historical Library

 The University Archives are part of the Special Collections of the P.I.
 Nixon Medical Historical Library, located on the 5th floor of the Briscoe Library at the University of Texas Health Science Center San Antonio.
+Access to the University Archives is by appointment only as some materials are in remote locations and must be retrieved.

 Statement of Purpose